How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 • Homeowner’s insurance: Usually $100 to $200 per month for a mid-range property

-• Maintenance reserves: A widely used rule suggests setting aside 1% to 2% of your home’s value each year for repairs and upkeep
+• Maintenance reserves: A common guideline suggests setting aside 1% to 2% of your home’s value each year for repairs and upkeep

 On a $350,000 home, that maintenance reserve alone could mean $3,500 to $7,000 per year — money that needs to be available when the roof needs replacing, or the HVAC stops working.

-Renters, by contrast, typically pay one monthly amount that covers housing and shifts most repair costs to the landlord.
-That simplicity has real financial value.
+Renters, by contrast, pay one monthly amount and shift most repair costs to the landlord.

 Is Your Credit Score in a Strong Position?

 Lenders use your credit score to decide both whether to approve your mortgage and what interest rate to offer.
-In most markets, a score above 740 places you in the range for the best available rates.
-Scores between 620 and 739 still qualify for most loans, but the rate will be higher.
+In most markets, a score above 740 puts you in the range for the best rates.
+Scores between 620 and 739 still qualify for most loans, but at a higher rate.

 How Much Debt Are You Currently Carrying?